 That depends on the length of your academic work.
 Writing a proposal can take from a few hours to several days or weeks.
 However, working on the proposal is always part of your academic process and never wasted time.

-What belongs in a proposal?
+What belongs in a research proposal?

 Your proposal should definitely contain the most important sources related to your academic work.
 How many exactly depends on the type and scope of your work.
 As a rule of thumb, you should aim for half a page to one page.
 The quality of the sources is more important than the quantity.